santiagosayshey/DigiBrain/Content/Projects/Dictionarry/home.md

 Profilarr is a configuration management tool for Radarr and Sonarr that can interface with ANY remote configuration database (not just Dictionarry's!).
 It automatically:

 - Pulls new updates from your chosen configuration database
+- Compiles the database format into specific arr formats
-- Imports them to your arr installation
+- Imports them to your arr installations
 - Manages version control of your configurations

 Built on top of git, Profilarr treats your configurations like code, allowing you to:

 - Track changes over time
 - Maintain your own customizations while still receiving database updates
-- Resolve conflicts when they arise
+- Resolve conflicts between local / remote changes when they arise

 The architecture was specifically built like this to put user choice first.
 We believe that: